Planetary gear set of carrier, beveled planet, and sun wheels with adjustable gear ratio, assembly orientation, and friction losses

 In the nonideal case, τloss ≠ 0.
 See Model Gears with Losses.

-Gear inertia is negligible.
-It does not impact gear dynamics.
+Gear inertia is assumed negligible.

 Coulomb friction slows down simulation.
 See Adjust Model Fidelity.